hjh-china/TMDBKit/README.md

     pod 'TMDBKit'
 end
 ```
-Or simply drag all `.swift` files in `Common` folder to your project (please note that TMDBKit needs SwiftyJSON as dependency).

 ### Meet TMDBManager
 Everything you need with TMDBKit is wrapped in the `TMDBManager` singleton instance, you can get a reference like this: